 As a business owner (or HR manager), we understand if you might be overwhelmed by all of the steps provided.

 While this might seem like a lot to follow, especially if you’re writing your very first company policy, we recommend taking your time and seeing what works for you.
-Ultimately, the more detailed the company policy is, the safer your staff members will be.
+Ultimately, the more detailed the policy is, the safer your staff members will be.
 The best company policies take time, expertise and manpower to build.

 But once you do have your company policy in place, implementing it can be quick, easy and affordable.
 Using a digital solution like Connecteam allows managers and employees alike to have easy access to your policies.

 With just a couple of clicks, you can download, read and sign all relevant documents.
-Also, you can use this communication app to initiate dialogue about the company policy, submit feedback to improve it, and send reminders to make sure everyone has read and understood it.
+Also, you can use this communication app to initiate dialogue about the policy, submit feedback to improve it, and send reminders to make sure everyone has read and understood it.

 So put aside your pens and paper, and start digitizing – because preparing, writing and implementing company policy has never been easier.